schemadesign/schema_cms/README.md

 From project root directory:

-1. Run `make build` to create and push docker images with application to AWS ECR
+1. Run `make build` to create and push docker images with application to AWS ECR.
+This step may take some time.
-2. After successful build run `make deploy-app`
+2. After successful build run `make deploy-app`.
 3. Set app and public api domains in DNS by creating CNAME records pointing newly created ELB